MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 * Install the App Center CLI: `npm install -g appcenter-cli`

 ## Getting Started
-1. Create an [App Center account](https://appcenter.ms) or sign-in through the CLI using the `appcenter login` command.
+1. Create an [App Center account](https://appcenter.ms) or sign in through the CLI using the `appcenter login` command.
 2. [Register your app](#app-management) with CodePush, and optionally [share your app with other developers](#app-collaboration) on your team.
 3. CodePush-ify your app and point it at the deployment you wish to use ([Apache Cordova](~/distribution/codepush/cordova.md) and [React Native](~/distribution/codepush/rn-overview.md)).
 4. [Release and update for your app](#releasing-updates).

 ## Account Management
-Before you can begin releasing app updates, you must sign-in with your existing CodePush account or create a new App Center account.
+Before you can begin releasing app updates, you must sign in with your existing CodePush account or create a new App Center account.
 You can do this by running the following command once you've installed the CLI:

 ```shell
 appcenter login
 ```

 This command will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
-Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identity, and generate an access key you can copy/paste into the CLI to sign-in.
+Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identity, and generate an access key you can copy/paste into the CLI to sign in.

 > [!NOTE]
-> After registering, you're automatically logged-in with the CLI, so until you explicitly log out, you don't have to sign-in again from the same machine.
+> After registering, you're automatically logged in with the CLI, so until you explicitly log out, you don't have to sign in again from the same machine.

 ### Authentication

-Most commands within the App Center CLI require authentication, and therefore, before you can begin managing your account, you must sign-in using the GitHub or Microsoft account you used when registering.
+Most commands within the App Center CLI require authentication, and therefore, before you can begin managing your account, you must sign in using the GitHub or Microsoft account you used when registering.
 You can do this by executing the following command:

 ```shell
 appcenter login